 A transfer grade point average is calculated for the purpose of admission, using all credits attempted and grades earned at other institutions, with the exception of remedial courses and pass/fail option courses.
-Additionally, this calculation is included in the academic record GPA once applicants have been admitted and begun enrolling in University courses.

-These credits and grades also will be included in calculating honors at graduation from the University.
-Departments within the University have the right to consider all attempted college-level work in determining admission to particular programs and/or advancement into upper-division or professional-level courses.
+Departments within the University have the right to consider all attempted college-level work in determining admission to particular programs and/or advancement into upper-division or professionallevel courses.
 As a general rule, credits earned in courses that fall in one or more of the following categories are not acceptable in transfer to campuses of the University of South Carolina System:

-- 1. courses that are occupational or technical in nature; - 2. courses that are essentially remedial in nature; - 3. courses from a two-year institution which are considered upper-division or upper-level at the University; - 4. courses from a two-year institution that are not listed as part of that institution's college parallel program.
+1. courses that are occupational or technical in nature;

+- 2. courses that are essentially remedial in nature; - 3. courses from a two-year institution which are considered upper-division or upper-level at the University; - 4. courses from a two-year institution that are not listed as part of that institution's college parallel program.